 - In 2013, David Coleman Headley, who admitted to his role in planning the deadly terrorist attacks in Mumbai, India, and later plotting a separate terrorist attack in Denmark, was sentenced to 35 years in prison after cooperating extensively with the government.

-- In 2012, Manssor Arbabsiar pleaded guilty to his role in a plot approved by members of the Iranian military to assassinate the Saudi Arabian Ambassador to the United States while the Ambassador was in the United States
+- In 2013, Manssor Arbabsiar was sentenced to 25 years in prison for his role in a plot approved by members of the Iranian military to assassinate the Saudi Arabian Ambassador to the United States while the Ambassador was in the United States.

 - In 2012, Adis Medunjanin was sentenced to life in prison for his role in an al-Qaeda plot to bomb the New York City subway system in September 2009, and to commit a terrorist attack by crashing his car on the Whitestone Expressway in an effort to kill himself and others.